Prithviraj Starrer 9: Prakash Raj Plays An Important Role In The Movie!

 - Who Is Mohanlal's Odiyan Manikkan?

 9, the upcoming film of Prithviraj, is in its shooting stages and the movie, which is being directed by young film-maker Jenuse Mohamed is one of the highly awaited films of this year.
 The makers have remained tight-lipped about the storyline and the entire cast of the film.
-The posters of the film are being released on regular intervals, with each one of them revealing the major actors of the movie.
+The posters of the film are being released at regular intervals, with each one of them revealing the major actors of the movie.

-Now, the makers of 9 have come up with the new official poster of the movie, which has revealed that popular actor Prakash Raj is a part of this much awaited venture.
+Now, the makers of 9 have come up with the new official poster of the movie, which has revealed that popular actor Prakash Raj is a part of this much-awaited venture.
 Prakash Raj will be seen essaying a character named Dr. Inayat Khan, in this upcoming film.

 9 marks the fourth association of Prithviraj and Prakash Raj.
 Earlier, they have worked together in the movies like Mozhi, Abhiyum Naanum, Anwar etc.